scarych/jQuery.AJAX/README.md

 * pre form submission callback function support
 * error response callback function support
 * success response callback function support
+* Use of click jacking iframe prevention (when working with proxy or other client/client services)
+* Use of XSS prevention headers (specific to IE)
+* Reqruired use of specified protocol.
+Allows for http or https.
+* Strict mode which verifies proxy or server retains same custom headers in responses
 * CSRF identifier option specified in X-Alt-Referer header (can be verified on server as well as generating customized CSRF tokens on server and assigning them on a per form basis)